2kjiejie/codemod-demo/README.md

 # codemod-demo

-This project is a demo for [vue-codemod](https://github.com/originjs/vue-codemod).
+This project is a demo for vue3 migration tool [vue-codemod](https://github.com/originjs/vue-codemod).
 Currently it is in vue2 and we can transform it to vue3 by vue-codemod.

 ## Project setup in Vue2
 ```